The first postcards

 not yet age 63, ran his own fruit farm in Ann Arbor.
 His name was associated

-or spent time in Tampa, Florida acting as a representative for Michigan's
+with a local Ann Arbor agricultural association, which in 1910 may have sent him to Tampa, Florida acting as a representative for Michigan's

 fruit growers.
 In the 1913 city directory for Ann Arbor his business is listed